Thai Food in Bangkok is Divine

 It contains rice or egg noodles, pork, beef, or both, basil, cilantro, bean sprouts, garlic, diced morning glory, meatballs, and pig liver (optional).
 The broth is spiced and rich by being thickened with nam tok, (blood and salt).
 Bloody broth sounds intimidating, but you can’t knock it til you try it!

 Most people eat more than one bowl because they’re quite small, cheap, and very tasty!
 At some places, one serving is only 10-15 baht.
 Pick and choose to top it off with a combo of lime, chili flakes, vinegar, sugar, fish sauce, fried garlic, white pepper, or pork cracklins.
 Splendid!

 10. Larb Gai (Spicy Thai Minced Chicken Salad)

-One of our all-time favorites!
+One of my all-time favorites!
 Very common throughout Thailand and Laos as well.
-We alternate between eating pork and chicken larb.
+I alternate between eating pork and chicken larb.
 They’re both soo good!
 It has a lovely smoky flavor from toasted rice that has been pounded into a powder and added to the meat.

 11. Tom Yum Goong (Hot & Sour Prawn Soup)